Health awareness

 Time is important with a cancer diagnosis.
 People with cancer may have the opportunity for better outcomes when the disease is detected early.
 And with increases in routine cancer screening, more cancer cases can be diagnosed before the disease has spread to other parts of the body.

-“We’ve seen incredible progress in the fight against cancer in recent decades, driven by advances in early detection and the availability of new treatment options,” said Dr. Scot Ebbinghaus, vice president, oncology clinical research.
+“We’ve seen incredible progress in the fight against cancer in recent decades, driven by advances in early detection and the availability of new treatment options,” said Dr. Gregory Lubiniecki, vice president, oncology clinical research.
 “This progress makes me optimistic for a future where cancer is detected and treated as early as possible, giving patients the greatest chance to live cancer-free.
 We can’t rest now — I’m hopeful that we will continue to build on what we’ve learned about helping people with earlier stages of disease.”

 But important work remains to continue to improve care and diagnose cancer early.